Mihonarium/moratorium.ai/docs/intro.md

 **Until the technical problem of alignment is solved, to safeguard the future of humanity, we need strict regulation of general AI and international coordination.**

 Some regulations that help with existential risk from future uncontrollable AI can also **address shorter-term global security risks**: experts [believe](https://www.judiciary.senate.gov/committee-activity/hearings/oversight-of-ai-principles-for-regulation) that systems capable of developing biological weapons could be about 2-3 years away.
-Introducing regulatory bodies, pre-training licensing, and strong security and corporate governance requirements can prevent the unreversible proliferation of frontier AI technologies and establish a framework that could be later adapted for the prevention of existential risk.
+Introducing regulatory bodies, pre-training licensing, and strong security and corporate governance requirements can prevent the irreversible proliferation of frontier AI technologies and establish a framework that could be later adapted for the prevention of existential risk.

 **We call on policymakers around the world to establish and enforce national restrictions and then a global AI moratorium that would prevent anyone in the world from risking human extinction.**